 Many people, particularly adults but children as well, suffer from airway issues which compromised sleep, so not everybody actually has sleep apnea.
 Sleep apnea is where the airway actually obstructs or closes and you can't breathe, and then your body wakes up, maybe not to consciousness but it goes from one stage of sleep to another stage of sleep, and people can actually wake up gasping for air.
 There are a whole variety of airway concerns where folks aren't getting adequate sleep, and it does affect memory and various other health conditions: high blood pressure, high cholesterol, type two diabetes, and early onset dementia, and other things like that.
 It's a serious health concern.
 All patients are screened for sleep apnea or airway issues and then various referrals can be made.
 I either refer to sleep clinics, I have great relationships with a whole bunch of sleep clinics in the area, and then I'm trained to treat folks that have sleep apnea.
 They're diagnosed from the sleep center, and then we make appliances as an alternative to CPAP for that.

 - Feeling Tired All the Time – Sleep apnea causes you to wake up several times per night.
-You are not given the opportunity to make it to that deep level of sleep that you need to feel refreshed for the morning.
+You are not given the opportunity to make it to that deep level of sleep you need to feel refreshed for the morning.

 - Chronic Sore Throat – The obstruction that blocks your airway comes from inside your throat (large tongue, tonsils, or fatty tissue).
 When the blockage occurs, it puts a strain on the throat as it is violently cleared.
 With this happening several times throughout the night, it is understandable that your throat will be sore.